VioletDD/Spider-Verse-Game/README.md

 - save my created characters to file (if I so choose)
 - load my previously created characters from file (if I so choose)

+# Instructions for Grader

+- You can create a new spider hero character by clicking the "Create a New Spider Hero" button on the Control Panel
+- You can create more spider hero characters by doing the same procedures mentioned above
+- You can locate my visual component by...
+- You can save the game status by clicking the
+"Save game" button on the Control Panel
+- You can reload the previously saved game status by clicking the "Load game" button on the Control Panel